joaoepj/bonusly-cli/README.md

 > ...
 > Created bonus successfully!
 Check it out at bonus.ly/bonuses/<bonusPostId>
 ```
-## How To Spend All Your Remaining Bonuslys At The End Of Each month
+## How To Spend All Your Remaining Bonuslys At The End Of Each Month

 This can be achieved by defining three (yes, three) cronjobs (if you are on a Unix-based system).
 They will look like this: